 Unfortunately, you can’t protect them from random spill accidents and kid’s sticky fingers, but you can prolong their lifespan if you learn how to clean and maintain them properly.

 Before you start cleaning…

-Here are some helpful practices you can follow when cleaning your upholstered dining chairs to save yourself unwanted mistakes during the process:
+Here are some helpful practices from experience gained from years in professional cleaning for you to follow when cleaning upholstered dining chairs to avoid unwanted mistakes during the process:

 - Check the manufacturer care label to find out what type of material is your dining chair made from and recommended cleaning methods and detergents for that upholstery.

 - Test the cleaning solution on an inconspicuous area before applying it to the rest of the upholstery.